 First, you must provide an official accident report to your insurance carrier.
 Second, you must be able to show evidence of physical contact between the vehicle of the unknown driver and your own vehicle.
 In some cases, physical contact isn’t mandatory if your version of the accident facts are verified by an independent witness to the accident.

 If all conditions above have been met, you are now on your way to pursuing an uninsured motorist claim and can begin to address the damage caused by the at-fault hit-and-run driver through your uninsured motorist coverage.

 In Georgia, uninsured motorist policies can potentially stack on top of each other, causing the amount of available coverage to increase.
 However, this isn’t without conditions.
 In general, the question of stacking comes into play when there is more than 1 auto policy in the household with uninsured motorist coverage.

 Let’s say you have $50,000 in uninsured motorist coverage on your own auto policy, and 2 members inside the same household also have $50,000 in uninsured motorist coverage on their separate policies.
 Each of those 2 additional uninsured motorist coverages may potentially stack, providing up to $150,000 in coverage (your policy plus the other 2).

 In the context of an uninsured motorist claim involving series injuries and/or high medical bills, we often see accident victims often miss their opportunity to stack policies, leaving their medical bills unpaid and resulting in them being poorly compensated for their injuries.

 The potential for policy stacking should be examined carefully by the insurance adjuster handling your uninsured bodily injury claim.
-If you feel the adjuster’s analysis is questionable, you probably need to consult an experienced Atlanta personal injury attorney.
+If you feel the adjuster’s analysis is questionable, you probably need to consult an experienced Duluth car accident attorney.